raspberrypilearning/lego-robot-face/en/step_6.md

 --- task ---

-Use 8 Male-Female jumper wires to connect the 4 pins from each eye together on the breadboard, matching up each pin with its equivalent pin from the other board.
+Use 8 Male-Female jumper wires to connect the 4 pins from each eye together on the breadboard.
+Make sure that both VCC pins are in the same row of the breadboard, both GND pins are in the same row and so on.

 ![I2C Diagram](images/breadboard_pins.jpg)